 In this tutorial, you will install the latest version of Docker Compose to help you manage multi-container applications, and will explore the basic commands of the software.

 Using Docker Compose requires a combination of a bunch of different Docker concepts in one, so before we get started let’s take a minute to review the various concepts involved.
 If you’re already familiar with Docker concepts like volumes, links, and port forwarding then you might want to go ahead and skip on to the next section.

 Each Docker container is a local instance of a Docker image.
 You can think of a Docker image as a complete Linux installation.
 Usually a minimal installation contains only the bare minimum of packages needed to run the image.
 These images use the kernel of the host system, but since they are running inside a Docker container and only see their own file system, it’s perfectly possible to run a distribution like CentOS on an Ubuntu host (or vice-versa).

-Docker containers are isolated from the host machine by default, meaning that by default the host machine has no access to the file system inside the Docker container, nor any means of communicating with it via the network.
-Needless to say, this makes configuring and working with the image running inside a Docker container difficult by default.
+Docker containers are isolated from the host machine, meaning that by default the host machine has no access to the file system inside the Docker container, nor any means of communicating with it via the network.
+This can make configuring and working with the image running inside a Docker container difficult.

 Docker has three primary ways to work around this.
 The first and most common is to have Docker specify environment variables that will be set inside the Docker container.
 The code running inside the Docker container will then check the values of these environment variables on startup and use them to configure itself properly.

 Another commonly used method is a Docker data volume.
 Docker volumes come in two flavors — internal and shared.

 Specifying an internal volume just means that for a folder you specify for a particular Docker container, the data will be persisted when the container is removed.
 For example, if you wanted to make sure your log files persisted you might specify an internal

 A shared volume maps a folder inside a Docker container onto a folder on the host machine.
 This allows you to easily share files between the Docker container and the host machine.